SeleniumHQ/fluent-selenium/README.md

 fwd.div(id("foo")).within(secs(5)).button(id("bar")).click();
 ```

-Other frameworks may have similar tricks, that you can use 'executeScript' to invoke.

-The code fragment above was copied from the Angular team's [Protractor framework](https://github.com/angular/protractor) which itself is based on top of WebDriver (but is in JavaScript rather than Java).
+The code fragment above was copied from the Angular team's [Protractor framework](https://github.com/angular/protractor) which itself is based on top of WebDriverJS (a JavaScript rather than Java driver Selenium 2.0).
 Source [here](https://github.com/angular/protractor/blob/master/lib/protractor.js).

+#### Other frameworks

+Backbone, Knockout (etc) may have similar tricks, that you can use 'executeScript' to invoke, but we've not done the research to hook into them.

 ### Stale Elements